 Asaph starts by looking at the arrogant.
 But then in verse 13-14, he starts to look at himself.

 “All in vain have I kept my heart clean and washed my hands in innocence.
-For all the day long I have been stricken and rebuked every morning.”

 Often the key to having a Godly perspective is to learn how to focus attention in the right place.
 Asaph turned from paying attention to the arrogant to paying attention to God.
 If we try to understand God by the way He treats others, then we’ll all become doubters.
 How do we know if the bad man is a victim of poor upbringing or the good man is really a phony inside?
 We can’t.
 We see the surface.